anvilproject/anvil-portal/content/ncpi/platforms.md

 The ability to combine diverse data types and perform cross-domain analysis of large cancer datasets can lead to new discoveries in cancer prevention, treatment, and diagnosis, further supporting the goals of precision medicine and the Cancer Moonshot℠.

 The CRDC will encompass and connect multiple cloud-based data repositories and serve as a central location to support public data sharing for NCI-funded programs.
-For more information, see the [CRDC Platform Fact Sheet](/ncpi/platforms/crdc).
+[Learn more about CRDC](/ncpi/platforms/crdc).

 ## NIH Common Fund - Kids First Data Resource Center